cafferychen777/caffery-research-homepage/content/home/experience.md

         Responsibilities include:

         * Collaborating on the development of an R package for longitudinal microbiome data analysis and visualization, which will be integrated into the MicrobiomeStat package
-        * Creating MicrobiomeGallery, a platform for sharing advanced microbiome visualizations and code in an open-source, reproducible environment, to connect with fellow researchers, exchange knowledge, and contribute to the ever-growing microbiome community
+        * Creating MicrobiomeGallery, a platform for sharing advanced microbiome visualizations and code in an open source, reproducible environment, to connect with fellow researchers, exchange knowledge, and contribute to the ever growing microbiome community

   - title: Research Assistant
     company: Case Western Reserve University